Annex 11 in Europe and 21 CFR part 11 in the US, those regulationsfor computerized systems such as EMS (Environmental Monitoring System).

 Another document that is extremely important for any GMP activity is Annex 11.
 Annex 11 deals with computerized systems such as environmental monitoring systems (AKA EMS).

-Enough chit-chat, I'll leave it to Lucas, our intern, who will tell you a little more about this Annex 11 when he finishes his coffee.
-Or you can watch this little video to get a glimpse of the Annex 11.
+Enough chit-chat, I’ll leave it to Lucas who will tell you a little more about this Annex 11 when he finishes his coffee.

 Annex 11 is a document, which like Annex 1, is part of the Good Manufacturing Practice guidelines, which are issued and published by the European Commission.